cyril-dfi/lp_pools_nfts/README.md

 # LP Pools NFTs
-The objective of this script is to get the list of NFT positions for all liquidity provider of a DEX.
+The objective of this script is to get the list of NFT positions for all the liquidity providers of a DEX.

 Input = Chain (Choose between ethereum, arbitrum, optimism and base) and DEX (Uniswap v3 is the only support DEX at the moment)